th3cyb3rc0p/Cryptography-Notes/Week_2.md

 - 3DES: n=64bits, k=168 bits
 - AES: n=128bits, k = 128,192,256 bits

 Block ciphers are typically built by iteration with a round function R(k, m).
 It takes as input the round key k and the message m.
+The key k is expanded into 'round keys' k1, k2, ... kn.
+The message m is then encoded using R that stands for round function, which takes one of the round keys, and the current state of the message /mi/.
+This sequence of steps is applied iteratively until we reach /kn/, and the concatenation of the output of R is our cipher text.

 ![](./images/blockcipher.jpg)

-Block ciphers are considerably slower than stream ciphers. (+/- 6x slower if you compare Salsa to AES)
+Different ciphers have different amount of rounds.
+For 3DES it's 48, and for AES-128 it is 10.

+Block ciphers are rather slow compared to stream ciphers.
+The longer the key, the slower they are.
+However we can do many things with block ciphers that we couldn't do with stream ciphers.

 ## Pseudo Random Function (PRF)